dhadkara/AWSCerts-prep/iam.md

   1. Trust Policy - who can assume role
   2. Permission Policy - what they can access

-- IAM Best Practice – Use roles for applications running on EC2 instances
+- Use roles for applications running on EC2 instances
-- IAM Best Practice – Delegate using roles instead of sharing credentials
+- Delegate using roles instead of sharing credentials
+- To assume a role, an application calls the __AWS STS AssumeRole__ API operation and passes the ARN of the role to use.
+The operation creates a new session with temporary credentials.
+This session has the same permissions as the identity-based policies for that role.

 __Role Types__